Laura7089/grandma_bot/README.md

 # Grandma
 A silly bot for discord, now public!

+## Usage

+Either:
+- Run as a docker container from `laura7089/grandma_bot`
+- Run from the command line, with `main.py`:
+`python3 main.py [optional args]`

+## Passing ClientID

-The client ID of your bot's discord account is passed via an environment variable (the bot expects `CLIENT_ID`). `custom_responses.yaml` is encrypted; replace if you are going to run them:
+The recommended method of passing client ID of your bot's discord account is via an environment variable (the bot expects `CLIENT_ID`), alternatively you can pass it via an argument but beware as **this will store the plaintext ID in your shell's history**.

+## Custom Responses

+`custom_responses.yaml` is encrypted; replace if you are going to run them:

 To add a response, add the message text as a top-level header, then add *two* responses underneath, one for grandmarating and one for grandmalevel (leave one blank if not desired).